-Typically, the machine learning and statistical approaches rely on pre-defined confusion sets, which are sets (usually pairs) of commonly confounded words, such as {their, there, they're} and {principle, principal}.
+Typically, the machine learning and statistical approaches rely on pre-defined con-fusion sets, which are sets (usually pairs) of commonly confounded words, such as {their, there, they're} and {principle, principal}.
 The methods learn the characteristics of typical context for each member of the set and detect situations in which one member occurs in context that is more typical of another.
 Such methods, therefore, are inherently limited to a set of common, predefined errors, but such errors can include both content and function words.
 By contrast, the resource-based methods are not limited in this way, and can potentially detect a confounding of any two words listed in the resource that are spelling variations of one another, but these methods can operate only on errors in which both the error and the intended word are content words.
-In practice, then, the two methods are complementary; a complete system could well use confusion sets to find common errors, such as those just shown, and an "open-ended" resourcebased method to look for other errors.
+The two methods are thus complementary; a complete system could use confusion sets to find common confounds and a resource-based method to look for other errors.